This article is about the trial. Read more about the bus on revenue service at the Hino Blue Ribbon City Hybrid article.

 By combining the power output from the engine and electric motor during periods of high energy demand (e.g. while accelerating from stationary or going up hills), less strain is put on the combustion engine, hence lowering fuel consumption and emissions.

-The hybrid bus is also designed with air suspensions for improved ride comfort, and the low-entry chassis offers easy access for passengers.
+The hybrid bus is also designed with air suspension for improved ride comfort, and the low-entry chassis offers easy access for passengers.
 It also has the flexibility for special needs and is able to cater capacity of up to 75 including standing passengers.

 While the Hino Blue Ribbon Hybrid Bus is offered with the A05C-K1 4-cylinder engine which is compliant with Japan’s 2015 Diesel Emission Standards (similar to Euro VI emission standards, but slightly less stringent), the unit delivered to Malaysia is fitted with a Euro III compliant engine (model currently unknown).
 This is likely due to the lack of Ultra-low-sulfur diesel (ULSD) availability in Malaysia, which hampers the rollout of vehicles with higher emission standards (i.e. Euro IV and above) which require ULSD to achieve high emission ratings.